GGA607/LED-Cube-Routine-Builder/README.txt

 /*  Name: RoutineBuilder.txt
-Description: A library for Arduino Uno to create patterns on a multiplexed 3x3 LED Cube
+Description: A library for Arduino Uno to create patterns on a multiplexed 3x3x3LED Cube
 By: Alec Glasford
 Date Written: January 2nd, 2024
 Date(s) Modified: N/A